gofiber/fiber/docs/client/hooks.md

 </details>

-There are also some builtin request hooks provide some functionalities for Fiber client.
-Here is a list of them:
+### Built-in Response Hooks

+Fiber provides built-in response hooks:

-- [parserResponseCookie](https://github.com/gofiber/fiber/blob/main/client/hooks.go#L293): parserResponseCookie parses cookies and saves into the response objects and cookiejar if it's exists.
+- **parserResponseCookie**: Parses cookies from the response and stores them in the response object and cookie jar if available.

-- [logger](https://github.com/gofiber/fiber/blob/main/client/hooks.go#L319): logger prints some RawRequest and RawResponse information.
-It uses [log.CommonLogger](https://github.com/gofiber/fiber/blob/main/log/log.go#L49) interface for logging.
+- **logger**: Logs information about the raw request and response.
+It uses the `log.CommonLogger` interface.

 :::info
-If any error is returned from executing the response hook, it will return the error without executing other response hooks.
+If a response hook returns an error, it stops executing any further hooks and returns the error.
 :::

+**Example with Multiple Response Hooks:**

 ```go
 func main() {